Physiotherapist - Disability Assessor by TFS Healthcare

 - 25 days' annual leave, with option to buy and sell up to 5 days, plus all bank holidays off

-- Continuous training programmes provided, revalidation support and reimbursement of your annual HCPC registration fee
+- Continuous training programmes provided, revalidation support and reimbursement of your annual HCPC/NMC registration fee

 - Coaching tool and regular feedback opportunities to help you develop your skills and encourage career progression